 We booked more expensive tickets on the ferry to Athens, since it was 4 hours in length.
 It gave us access to a lounge area where the babies could be on the floor and we could safely leave our luggage.
 We took a taxi to our Athens Airbnb, which was located next door to the Acropolis museum with a beautiful view of the Acropolis.
 We loved the central location and the convenience of having an apartment (including a washing machine!).

 We got up early in the morning to make sure we were able to get to the Acropolis before the crowds.
 Despite getting there within an hour of opening we still found a huge line.
 We stood in line briefly, but “families come first in Greece!” a local said and dragged us to the front of the line and ushered us in.

-A baby carrier for travel for the Acropolis is a must!
+A baby carrier instead of a stroller for the Acropolis is a must!
 There are lots of stairs and the ground is incredibly uneven at the top.
 There are shady spots to stop and feed babies but I would recommend going as early as possible to avoid peak sun and peak crowds!
 Because of our early start to the day we were able to squeeze in a trip to the Panathenaic Stadium.